I Come to You: Allentown | Bethlehem | Doylestown | Easton | Lansdale | Lehighton | Perkasie | Quakertown | Stroudsburg

 Describe Your Case

-PA Motorcycle Accident
+PA Motorcycle

 Legal Decisions

-Claim Denied Due to
+Motorcycle Accident Victim’s Claim Denied Due to Household Exclusion

 A 2009 ruling by the PA Supreme Court denied the ability of a Pennsylvania motorcycle accident victim to receive additional underinsured motorist benefits.
+A young man was riding his motorcycle when he was invovled in a collision with an automobile.
+The Defendant’s car insurance company paid its policy limit.

-A young man was riding his motorcycle when he was involved in a collision with an automobile.
-The Defendant's car insurance company paid its policy limit.The Pennsylvania motorcycle accident lawyer made underinsured motorist (UIM) claims against his motorcycle insurer (Universal) and his car insurance company (Erie).
+The Pennsylvania motorcycle accident lawyer made underinsured motorist (UIM) claims against his motorcycle insurer (Universal) and his car insurance company (Erie).
 Universal paid its policy limit.
 Erie refused to make a settlement offer by relying on the household exclusion portion of its policy.
 The Allegheny County Trial Judge ruled in favor of Erie Insurance Company.
-His Decision was affirmed by the Pennsylvania Superior Court and the Supreme Court of Pennsylvania.Both Appeals Courts ruled that the insurance policy language clearly excluded underinsured motorist coverage if the motorcycle rider was occupying a vehicle owned by him or a relative but not insured under that Erie policy.
-Erie Ins.
-Exchange v.
-Baher, 972 A.2d 507 (Pa.
-2009)
+His Decision was affirmed by the Pennsylvania Superior Court and the Supreme Court of Pennsylvania.

-Motorcycle Accident UIM
+Motorcycle Accident UIM Stacking Claim Denied

 A 2008 decision by the PA Superior Court overruled an Allegheny Court of Common Pleas ruling and prevented a Pennsylvania motorcycle accident victim from stacking additional underinsured motorist coverages.
 The cyclist was hit by a pick-up truck and thrown to the ground.
 The rider was then accidentally run over by the truck while he was lying on the street.
 He received the policy limit from the Defendant's insurance policy.

-The Pennsylvania motorcycle accident lawyer made underinsured motorist claims against Geico under his client's motorcycle policy, as well as a separate insurance policy for his 2 pick-up trucks.
+The Pennsylvania motorcycle accident lawyer made underinsured motorist claims against Geico under his client’s motorcycle policy, as well as separate insurance policy for his 2 pick-up trucks.
 Geico denied the UIM claim versus the truck policy based upon the household vehicle exclusion provision.
 Since the rider was hit while operating the motorcycle, the exclusion set forth in the truck policy prevented an additional recovery.

-The Trial Court granted the rider's Motion for Summary Judgment and ordered that he be permitted to make a UIM claim against all of his insurance policies.
+The Trial Court granted the rider’s Motion for Summary Judgment and ordered that he be permitted to make a UIM claim against all of his insurance policies.
 The PA Superior Court reversed the lower court opinion.
-Since the pick-up truck insurance contract eliminated additional coverage when the rider was occupying a vehicle owned by him and insured under a different policy, the Appeals Court upheld the exclusion and denied the PA motorcycle accident victim the ability to stack all of his insurance policies.
-Geico v.
-Ayers, 955 A.2d 1025 (Pa.
+Since the pick-up truck insurance contract eliminated additional coverage when the rider was occupying a vehicle owned him and insured under a different policy, the Appeals Court upheld the exclusion and denied the PA motorcycle accident victim the ability to stack all of his insurance policies.
+Gieco v.
+Avers, 955 A.2d 1025 (Pa.
 Super.
 2008)

-Can't Admit Summary to
+Motorcycle Accident Victim Can’t Admit Summary to Impeach Witness

 A 2007 Opinion of the Superior Court of Pennsylvania affirmed a decision of the Centre County Court of Common Pleas and denied a new trial for a PA motorcycle accident rider.
 The motorcycle rider was on State Route 64 in Centre County when a tractor-trailer operator made a left turn up ahead of him.
 The rider crashed his cycle into the back of the trailer.
 A Pennsylvania motorcycle accident lawyer filed a lawsuit against the truck driver and his employer.